imasian14/usc_clipper_pjsk/README.md

 You can get a .usc file by downloading a level.txt file from sekai.best and converting it through MMW4CC, or using this: https://github.com/sevenc-nanashi/usctool

-Dependencies: pandas (pip install pandas), numpy (pip install numpy)
+Dependencies: pandas (pip install pandas), numpy (pip install numpy), streamlit (pip install streamlit)

 To access the clipper via website, use this url: https://usc-clipper.streamlit.app/